herumi/bls-eth-rust/readme.md

 copy from [bls-eth-go-binary/bls/lib](https://github.com/herumi/bls-eth-go-binary/tree/master/bls/lib) or build it at yourself according to [readme.md](https://github.com/herumi/bls-eth-go-binary#how-to-build-the-static-binary).

 # News
-The new [eth2.0 functions](https://github.com/ethereum/eth2.0-specs/blob/dev/specs/phase0/beacon-chain.md#bls-signatures) are supported.
+The default hash function has changed to the function defined at [draft-irtf-cfrg-hash-to-curve](https://cfrg.github.io/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.txt).

+If you want to use old hash function, then call `set_eth_mode(EthModeType::Draft05);`.

-bls-eth-rust | eth2.0 spec name|
+bls-eth-rust | old eth2.0 spec name|
 ------|-----------------|
 SecretKey::sign|Sign|
 PublicKey::verify|Verify|